contao/docs/docs/dev/framework/hooks.md

 recommended way is [using annotations](#using-annotations) together with [invokable services](#invokable-services).
 Which one you use depends on your setup.
 If you still develop hooks for Contao **4.4** for example, then you still need to use the [PHP array configuration](#using-the-php-array-configuration).
-If multiple hooks share some functionality, then it might make sense to implement them in one class and _not_ use invokable services.

 ### Using the PHP Array Configuration